GReagle/sjt/Readme.md

 you can copy the programs to /usr/local/bin or whatever you fancy; I don't bother with that since I change the programs so much.

+## Runtime dependencies

+sj-many-windows requires [runit](http://smarden.org/runit/) to ensure that there is at most one window per chat.

+Some of the sjfs commands can use notify-send (on my system in package libnotify-bin), but it is optional.
+Set the environment variable note_time to "no" to disable.

 ## sjfs - Simple Jabber From Shell

 The sjfs commands are a command line interface (CLI) for simple jabber.